-One of the most important lessons to learn along your fitness journey, is that mastering the art of recovery is the key to maintaining a long-term fitness lifestyle.
+One of the most important lessons to learn along your fitness journey is that mastering the art of recovery is key to maintaining a long-term fitness lifestyle.
 This is because the body adapts to the stress of exercise during periods of rest.
 In other words, recovery time is when the desired physical effects of working out actually happen.

 Here are 11 ways to make sure your post-workout recovery is as quick and painless as possible!

 Get more sleep

 The amount of sleep a person needs can vary depending on many factors, but generally speaking, anything less than a consistent 8 hours each night is likely to hinder your recovery speed, along with many other aspects of your life.

 In addition to getting good quality sleep overnight, consider taking short power-naps after particularly challenging workouts to kickstart the recovery process.
 Here are 12 ways a post-workout nap can help you recover.

 Always warm up

 Not only does this help to prevent injuries, but it also enables you to perform with better technique during your workouts, resulting in much less discomfort in the following days.
 Focus on warm-up movements which use the same muscle groups that you'll be targeting in your workout.

 Just as warming up before exercise reduces recovery time, so does a good post-workout stretching session.
-It's helpful to think of stretching as part of your workout, rather than a post-workout chore which can be left out when you're in a hurry or just don't feel like it.
+It's helpful to think of stretching as part of your workout, rather than a post-workout chore which can be left out when you're in a hurry or simply don't feel like it.

 Stretching is a great way to improve your flexibility and range of motion and prepares you to perform a little better next time you workout.
-It’s just as important as the rest of the workout, and it should only be left out if you’re willing to spend the next five days with stiff limbs while hobbling around in pain.
+It’s just as important as the rest of the workout, and it should only be left out if you’re willing to risk spending the next few days with stiff limbs, hobbling around in pain.

 Complimentary exercise not only helps to improve your performance in your main activity, but it’s a great way to add variety to your lifestyle and is an excellent form of active recovery.